Pay it online, report an issue or request a service, submit on it, or ask us.

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 60 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 A number of improvements are being implemented in the Rangiora town centre.
-The realigning and signalising of the Cenotaph Corner intersection (High Street/Ivory Street/Ashley Street junction) has been completed, and High Street has been reconfigured to two-way traffic.
+This includes realigning and signalising the Cenotaph Corner intersection (High Street/Ivory Street/Ashley Street junction) and reconfiguring High Street to two-way traffic.
 Improvement work also includes enhancing pedestrian laneways and improving off-street car parking.
 These projects were signalled and approved in the Rangiora Town Centre Strategy, adopted by the Council in September 2010.